SQL Server Data Warehouse: Easy and Practical Guide

 Conclusion

-In this article, you have learned how to build a SQL Server data warehouse from scratch.
-The example is simple, however, it covers most basic needs of the data warehouse.
+In this article, you learned how to build an SQL Server data warehouse from scratch.
+The example is simple; however, it covers most of the basic needs of the data warehouse.
+You can create a robust data warehouse in SQL by following the steps — gathering business requirements, designing and implementing the schema, extracting and transforming data, and creating insightful reports.

 discover our pricing